 The dam has a capacity of irrigating around 10 acres of land and is an architectural marvel.
 The town is quite popular for numerous reasons and Buddhist civilization is one of them which is named after a Buddhist saint and scholar Acharya Nagarjuna.
 It is blessed with the scenic beauty of nature and the influence of Buddhism which makes it a great destination for tourists.

-Ethipothala Waterfall.
+1. Ethipothala Waterfall.
 A spot enriched with beauty and magnificence; Ethipothala Waterfall is a favourite among the visitors.
 The wonderful mainstream has three different river streams - Nakku Vagu, Chandravanka Vagu, and Tummala Vagu merging together.
-Alongside this, one can adore the crocodile breeding center over here with stunning sights.
+Alongside this, one can adore the crocodile breeding centre over here with stunning sights.

-Dhamma Nagarjuna.
-It is a meditation center where people can perform several dhyana and yoga asanas for mind, body, and soul rejuvenation.
+6. Dhamma Nagarjuna.
+It is a meditation centre where people can perform several dhyana and yoga asanas for mind, body, and soul rejuvenation.
 It was established by the chief abbot of Nalanda University.
 Dhamma Nagajjuna consists of the famous Vipassana Meditation Centre that teaches the Buddhism way of living.